coralogix/workshops/docs/otel/autogenerators/index.md

 - .yaml deployment example for Kubernetes
 - Although the container examples are for Kubernetes, you can port them to any container style environment so long as required ports are open and there are no prohibitions for the deployment making requests of itself.

-**Monolith Examples**
+**Host Examples**
 - Env variable and other setup/run scripts
 - Otel collector `config.yaml` if needed
-- Monolith logs are NOT shipped by Otel Collector- if you want to ship them, they can be written to `/var/` with an updated Otel collector config
+- Host logs are NOT shipped by Otel Collector- if you want to ship them, they can be written to `/var/` with an updated Otel collector config

 Most of these example create an `http client` and `http server` in a loop so that client and server spans are generated.